Frequently Asked Questions

 Q. What are the hours of the Auerbach Art Library?
 A. The library is open to the public Wednesdays and Thursdays 11 am to 5 pm.

 Q. Can the museum appraise a piece of artwork for me?
 A. The museum does not do monetary appraisals of artwork.
 You may visit this website or call (703) 478-2228 to get the name of an appraiser in your area.

 Q. How do I arrange for a group tour?
 A. Please contact the Group Visits Coordinator Monday through Friday at (860) 838-4046.
 To receive a group discount your group must be larger than ten.

 Q. Can I sketch in the galleries?
 A. Yes, if you follow guidelines.
 Visitors may sketch in the permanent collection galleries using a pencil and a 24″ x 30″ sketchpad.
 Please see a Protection Services Officer at any entrance for a sketching guideline form.

 Q. Can I take photographs in the galleries?
-A. Still photography in the museum’s permanent collectiongalleries may be photographed for personal, non-commercial use only.
+A. Still photography in the museum’s permanent collection galleries is permitted for personal, non-commercial use only.
 Flash, tripods, and video are not permitted in the galleries.
 Photography of works on loan to the museum is never allowed.
 View our full photography and filming guidelines.
 Any commercial photography or film activity must be approved in advance by the museum’s Communications Office and a fee will be applied; download an application here.
 Please note that museum facilities are not available for private, special occasion photo shoots.